 Middle East- Qatar, Abu Dhabi, Saudi Arabia (Flights, housing included, plus great pay)

 Japan, South Korea, China, and Taiwan (Flights, housing included, plus decent pay) Note: Japan’s English teaching market is pretty saturated, so those jobs are much more competitive.
 Not impossible, but not as easy to get as others.
+Before teaching in China, check out these apps.

 Europe (Pay might be better than some Asian countries, but cost of living is higher and flights might not be included)